FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-03.md

 for trials that are not part of "final determination".

-Obviously, the upper and lower bound from a smaller duration trial can be used as the initial upper and lower bound for the final determination.
+Obviously, the upper and lower bound from a smaller duration trial can be used as the initial upper and lower bound candidates for the final determination.

-MLRsearch makes it clear a re-measurement is always needed (new trial measurement with the same load but longer duration).
+MLRsearch makes it clear a re-measurement is always needed (new trial measurement with the same load but longer duration) if no tighter bound was found with the longer duration.
 It also specifes what to do if the longer trial is no longer a valid bound (TODO define?), e.g. start an external search.
 Additionaly one halving can be saved during the shorter duration search.